JinTA0/CV/README.md

 ## HOBBIES

 - I enjoy cycling and was a member of the WHUT Bicycle Club.
-The latter involved organizing activities, such as long distance riding, for example, I cycled from Chengdu to Lhasa in 2014, which is a great challenge for my perseverance and courage.
+The latter involved organizing activities, such as long distance riding, for example, I cycled from Chengdu to Lhasa in 2013, which is a great challenge to my perseverance and self-motivation.
 - I have great interest in photography which is a good way to share perspective and capture a memory forever.
 - I also enjoy current affairs and traveling.

 ***